 As National Suicide Prevention Month gets underway, Gateway Alcohol & Drug Treatment Centers is taking the opportunity to highlight the connection between suicide and substance abuse.

 The Centers for Disease Control and Prevention states that alcohol and drug abuse disorders are second only to depression and other mood disorders as the most frequent risk factors for suicidal behavior.
 Many individuals who have a substance use disorder also receive a diagnosis of mental illness, known as a dual diagnosis.
-According to the Substance Abuse and Mental Health Services Administration (SAMSA), 80 percent of clients with addiction issues have a co-occurring Axis 1 mental health issue.
+According to the Substance Abuse and Mental Health Services Administration (SAMSA), 80 percent of adults with an Axis 1 mental health disorder also have a substance use disorder.
 Axis 1 disorders include depression, mania, excessive anxiety and psychosis.

 Inside Dual Diagnosis

 When being abused, substances can cause depression, which is the leading cause of suicide, and impulsivity, a common risk factor for suicide.
 Moreover, substance abuse frequently brings people closer to life events such as job loss, divorce, financial problems and health issues, which indirectly increase their risk of suicide.

 Conversely, substances may be abused by people in order to provide temporary relief from the pain caused by depression, or to suppress the shame of having contemplated suicide.